 How to use lavender oil to help you sleep

 Enter the Queen of Sleep.
 Best known for its calming and sedative effects, lavender essential oil is everyone’s go-to remedy for a great night’s sleep…

 Turn your bedroom into a sleep sanctuary: Light a lavender candle to create a peaceful atmosphere with its light floral scent.
 Spritz your pillows and sheets with a calming lavender linen spray.
 Tuck a soothing lavender sachet under your pillow to enjoy a deep slumber all-night long.

 Add some final calming touches: Just before you hop into bed, take a quick whiff of lavender essential oil straight out of the bottle, and slip on a lavender eye mask to cut out any sleep-interrupting light.
 Sweet dreams…

-Proof: Lavender CAN Help You Sleep Better (Without Any Pills) – Read More
+Proven: Lavender Essential Oil Can Absolutely Help You Sleep Better – Read More

 Lavender essential oil is capable of some powerful multitasking magic when it comes to your face.
 The list of how it can benefit the skin - as an antioxidant, antibacterial and anti-inflammatory - is impressive.
 But how does this help you to get - and keep - healthy skin?

 Lavender oil is a potent source of antioxidants which are well known anti-agers.
 Antioxidants fight against free radical damage caused by environmental stressors like UV rays and pollution.
 Adding them to your facial skin care routine helps reduce signs of premature aging – protecting against wrinkles, fine lines, hyperpigmentation and dark age spots.

 When your skin produces too much oil that collects in clogged pores, this is the perfect recipe for the acne p. bacteria to strike, resulting in a large inflamed pimple.
 As an antibacterial, lavender oil works to kill off the bacteria and stop them from spreading.
 And no bacteria means no acne…